jinai/be-degit-workshop-IdentityServer/exercises/03-BackendApiAccess-HybridFlow/README.md

 There are 3 important differences compared to Implicit:
 * AllowedGrantType is changed to support HybridAndClientCredentials.
 * We added a client secret to the client.
-This is used by the Admin web when it requests access tokens.
+This is used by the MVC web when it requests access tokens.
 * We added the scope `api1` to our allowed scopes, which is the ApiResource for our api.

 ## Exercise 3.2: Update the configuration in MVC web